opalstack/installers/community/ruffins/README.md

 Internally we use a lot of Tailwind CSS.
 Nothing seems to beat Jinja/Alpine/Tailwind.
 The opalstack homepage is built with a very similar stack to Ruffins.
-We wanted to provide a similar build experiance to our users which lead to the development of Ruffins Generator.
+We wanted to provide a similar build experience to our users which lead to the development of Ruffins Generator.